yeguezn/file-manager/README.md

 ```bash
 cd file-manager
 ```

+3. Rename the `.env.example` to `.env`

-3. Run the following command in order to create a docker image
+4. Run the following command in order to create a docker image
 ```bash
 docker run -t files .
 ```
-4. Create a docker volume in order to persistent the files you upload or the directories you create.
+5. Create a docker volume in order to persistent the files you upload or the directories you create.
 For the volume name you can choose whatever you want (run this command only the first time you test this app)
 ```bash
 docker volume create <YOUR-VOLUME-NAME>
 ```
-5. Run the backend with this command
+6. Run the backend with this command
 ```bash
 docker run -it -v <YOUR-VOLUME-NAME>:/app/storage/app/public/ -p 8000:8000 files
 ```